paralevel/bypass-sandbox-in-macos-terminal/README.md

 Retry the `defaults` command

-The effect is permanent for that specific directory and the specific user account
+Looks like the effect is permanent (for the current user account) and it also makes all other files and subdirectories in that specific directory accessible